DavidWells/analytics/packages/analytics-core/README.md

 A pluggable analytics library designed to work with any third party analytics tool.

-Connect with your favorite analytic providers, trigger custom logic based on user activity.
+Connect with your favorite analytic providers, trigger custom logic based on user activity, or easily provide opt out mechanisms for visitors who wish to turn off analytics entirely.

 ## Table of Contents
 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText=Click to expand) -->